palantirnet/federated-search-demo/README.md

     │   └── vendor
     │   # Directories for the domain-enabled docroots go here
 ```

+## Deployment

+This project is for demo purposes only and is not to be deployed.

 ----
 Copyright 2018, 2019, 2020 Palantir.net, Inc.